What to Do IMMEDIATELY After SHTF

 • Gather flashlights and batteries if the power has gone out.

-• Pull out your emergency kit (Is it going to stay on the main level of your home or will you have to transport it to your vehicle?).
+• Pull out your emergency kit (will it stay on the main level of your home, or will you have to transport it to your vehicle?).

-• Fill up your bathtub and water jugs with water (if the water is not contaminated).
+• Fill up your bathtub and water jugs with water (if the water isn’t contaminated).

-• If you have time prior to a natural disaster, put your pets in a kennel so you don’t have to chase them when they become scared, or care for them after the disaster has hit your immediate location.
+• If you have time before a natural disaster, put your pets in a kennel so you don’t have to chase them when they become scared or care for them after the disaster has hit your immediate location.

-• For pets, young children, and the elderly, put identification, pictures, and contact information on their person, should you become separated.
+• In case you may become separated from your pets, young children, or older neighbors, put identification, pictures, and contact information on their person to help rescuers.

-• Make sure your windows and doors are secure and locked, set your security alarm.
+• Ensure your windows and doors are secure, and set your security alarm.

-Most preppers gather emergency supplies so they’re able to bunker down in their homes following a disaster.
-It’s true, bugging-out should always be your last resort because your home offers you the most shelter, security, and provisions.
-It’s where your family will be the safest, in most situations.
+Most preppers gather emergency supplies to hunker down in their homes following a disaster.
+Indeed, bugging out should always be your last resort because your home offers you the most shelter, security, and provisions.
+It’s where your family will be the safest in most situations.

-But if your home is no longer a safe place to stay, you’re going to need to fall back on your bug-out location.
-This is why you should already have your bug-out plan and preparations in place to be followed right after the disaster hits, that way you’re ready to go should your situation change quickly.
-You’ll need to prioritize the items that you will be taking with you because you won’t be able to carry everything.
-For this, you’ll need to use the survival rule of 3.
+But if your home is no longer safe, you must return to your bug-out location.
+This is why you should already have your bug-out plan and preparations to follow right after the disaster hits.
+That way, you’re ready to go should your situation change quickly.
+You’ll need to prioritize the items you’ll need to take with you because you won’t be able to carry everything.

 Final Word

-In some unfortunate circumstances, there’s nothing that can be done in order to prevent casualties when SHTF, but knowing what to do immediately following a disaster can greatly increase your family’s chances of survival.
-It’s also imperative that you have your emergency supplies on-hand long before the disaster arrives.
-What would you do immediately after SHTF?
+In some unfortunate circumstances, nothing can be done to prevent casualties when a cultural upheaval hits.
+However, knowing what to do immediately following a disaster can significantly increase your family’s chances of survival.
+You must also have your emergency supplies on hand long before the catastrophe arrives.
 May God Bless this world, Linda.

 Copyright Images: Broken and Burnt Buildings AdobeStock_206756123 by Mulderphoto